How to pay down your mortgage faster

 |Payment frequency||Monthly payment||Actual amortization (years)||Total interest costs (over the life of the mortgage)||Interest saved|

 Another mortgage option that may be available to you is through the use of pre-payment privileges.
-Open mortgages can be paid off at any time, whereas with a closed mortgage, you generally have to pay a penalty if you want to close early.
+Open mortgages can be paid off at any time, whereas with a closed mortgage, you generally have to pay a penalty if you pay off your mortgage before the end of the term.

 Again, using a $200,000 mortgage at 5% (per annum):